RasaHQ/rasa/docs/policies.rst

 ---------------------

-By default, we try to provide you with a good set of configuration values and policies that suite most people.
+By default, we try to provide you with a good set of configuration values and policies that suit most people.
 But you are encouraged to modify these to your needs:

 .. literalinclude:: ../rasa_core/default_config.yml